hairu/freelss/README.md

 $ cmake ..
 $ make
 $ sudo make install
+$ sudo ldconfig
 ```
 Download and build FreeLSS
 ```
+$ cd
 $ git clone https://github.com/hairu/freelss
 $ cd freelss/src
 $ make
 ```
 ###Running FreeLSS
 FreeLSS must be ran as root (or another user with access to the hardware pins).
-The interface for FreeLSS is web based and by default runs on port 80.
-When running, access it by navigating to http://localhost/ from the Raspberry Pi itself.
+The interface for FreeLSS is web based and by default runs on port 80 (if you are running as another user you will need to change this too).
+When running, access freelss by navigating to http://localhost/ from the Raspberry Pi itself.
 Or access it from another machine on the network by the Raspberry Pi's IP or hostname.
 For Example: http://raspberrypi/

 The following command starts FreeLSS.
 ```